Web of Science: what is My Research Assistant (app) and how do I use it?

 To start searching for articles, tap “CREATE A SEARCH” or “Create A Document Search.”
 You can search by topic, author, keyword, funding agency, and grant number.
 You can combine search elements with AND, OR, and NOT operators.
 Tap “CREATE SEARCH” to start the search query.

 You can save this search query to your feed by tapping “SAVE AS FEED.”
-It will now appear in your home page.
+It will now appear in the tab "Feeds".
 You scroll vertically to search through one search query, and you swipe horizontally to flip through the various saved search queries.

 Making a reading list